How To

 Sell used china online or at a local retailer.
 If you can't find a local buyer, try online businesses that sell fine china replacement pieces.
 Many of these businesses buy china from other retailers, estate sales and individuals.
 You can also sell china through an online auction site like eBay or Craigslist.

 Pack china carefully before shipping.
-Wrap each piece in bubble wrap, foam or packing paper, add sufficient filler to the box and use more than one box if necessary.
+Wrap each piece in bubble paper, foam or packing paper, add sufficient filler to the box and use more than one box if necessary.
 Mark the package with a fragile sticker and seal with carton tape.
 Purchase insurance to cover the value of the china in case of damage.